antixenoinitiative/axiwiki/builds.md

 ## Beginner Builds

 When starting out, stick to the tried and true.
 The Chieftain and the Krait have been the best ships for AX combat for a long time.
 The Chieftain offers exceptional agility paired with an excellent set of hardpoints.
-The Krait trades agility for firepower, and is able to run four medium AX weapons.
+The Krait trades agility for firepower and is able to run four medium AX weapons.
 The odd one out is the Imperial Cutter as a large shielded ship, offering an entirely different style of combat.

 ## Tabset {.tabset}